690pmb/dsm-landing/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build (which will automatically use the [environment.prod.ts](./src/environments/environment.prod.ts) configuration file).
+Run `npm run build` for a production build.

 ## Running unit tests